g-miroslav/Data_transformation_templates/Split_Timeline/README.md

     Source = #"Device Status (Raw Data)",
 ```
 #### 2. Add Total Shift Start
-Identify the start of the first shift associated with this event.
+Identify the start of the first shift associated with each event.
 ```m
 #"Added TotalShiftStart" = Table.AddColumn(Source, "TotalShiftStart", each
     let result =